AvrahamRaviv/Deep-Learning-in-Hebrew/README.md

 * [Peoples](#Peoples)

-Do star this repository if it helps your work:)
+Add a star if the repository helped you :)

 ## Table of contents